-The office hosted several interns through programs offered through the University of NSW Faculty of Law and the University of NSW Faculty of Arts and Social Sciences.
+The ICS hosted two interns through the University of NSW Faculty of Law.
 The Inspector of Custodial Services plans to continue to provide this opportunity to students in the next financial year.

 1.2 Functions and powers

 The purpose of the ICS is to provide independent scrutiny of the conditions, treatment and outcomes for adults and young people in custody and to promote excellence in staff professional practice.